imunes/imunes/README.md

 ### FreeBSD packages

-First we need to install the packages needed for IMUNES.
+First we need to install the packages required for IMUNES.
 To do this execute the following command (on FreeBSD 10.1):

     # pkg install tk86 ImageMagick tcllib wireshark socat git gmake